ebi-uniprot/mmseqs2-search-service/README.md

 ./deploy_all.sh
 ```

 Once deployed, the script will return a Swagger Docs URL.
 Keep it running.
-Do not in the terminal.
+Do not close the terminal.

 ⚠️ **Important:** Wait for the **worker chart** to be fully deployed before submitting a new job.